 Gulfstream Park Racing and Casino

 Want to catch some equine action?
 Trot on over to the Gulfstream Park Racing and Casino to take it all in.
-Up and running since 1939, the Gulfstream Park has become one of the most-visited racing destinations in the United States.
-Set between Fort Lauderdale and Miami International Airport, the park has been home to some of the world’s top thoroughbred Triple Crown contenders.
+Up and running since 1939, Gulfstream Park has become one of the most-visited racing destinations in the United States.
+Set between Fort Lauderdale and Miami International Airport in Hallandale Beach, the park has been home to some of the world’s top thoroughbred Triple Crown contenders.

 The action doesn’t stop at the track.
 For a change of pace, head over to the casino and try your hand at a slot machine or poker table.
-Looking for other attractions to explore?
+Looking for other attractions to explore around Hallandale Beach?
 You’ve got plenty!
 Browse the impressive Village at Gulfstream Park, one of South Florida’s premier visitor destinations.

 Want to enjoy the energy and fun of a live performance?
 Reserve a seat at the Parker Playhouse, one of South Florida’s most popular theatrical venues.
 The neo-classical Playhouse, set in the heart of Fort Lauderdale’s Riverwalk Arts and Entertainment district, has been bringing the arts to life for nearly 50 years.